Information and Fees

 Three months before your tenancy is due to finish, we will contact you to ask you if you intend to renew your tenancy.
 If you are wanting to continue your tenancy, then we will contact the Landlord to review this.
-Subject to their instruction, we will draw up a new Tenancy Agreement which will be charged to you at £70.00 + VAT (£84.00).
+Subject to their instruction, we will draw up a new Tenancy Agreement.

 Ending the tenancy early

 Government guidance on early termination states that “A landlord or agent can require a tenant to make payments in connection with the early termination of the tenancy where the tenant has requested this, but there are restrictions on what can be charged.
 Generally, the costs charged for early termination must not exceed the loss incurred by the landlord (usually the loss in rent resulting from a tenant’s decision to leave and/or the costs of re-advertising or referencing), or the reasonable costs to the agent (such as referencing and marketing costs

 At the end of your tenancy, should you decide to vacate the property, a ‘check out’ will be undertaken when you leave the property.
 As noted above, the inventory clerk visits your home and goes through the inventory to confirm that everything is in good order.
 We always recommend that you are present at the Check-Out.